zmartzone/lua-resty-openidc/README.md

                 This avoids errors in case the access_token just expires when arriving to the OAuth Resoource Server.
              --force_reauthorize = false
              -- when force_reauthorize is set to true the authorization flow will be executed even if a token has been cached already
-             --features = {id_token=true}
+             --session_contents = {id_token=true}
-             -- whitelist of features to enable.
+             -- Whitelist of session content to enable.
 This can be used to reduce the session size.
+             -- When not set everything will be included in the session.
-Available are:
+             -- Available are:
              -- id_token, enc_id_token, user, access_token (includes refresh token)
           }